milestesta/RMT_Tokamak/README.md

 # RMT_Tokamak
-Welcome to the RMT Tokamak Code, by Joe Roll, Kieran McDonald, and Miles Testa.
+Welcome to the RMT Tokamak Code by Joe Roll, Kieran McDonald, and Miles Testa.

 The most recent version of the code is in the "development" directory, and contains the newer features (Running Solov'ev Solutions, as well as Finite Differences verification).
 The Finite Differences code is buggy and still under review.
 The main directory contains a stable build that can only be used for Miller Geometry.